Institute Community Support (ICS) Program – Brain Star Award

 - Impact of the publication: Potential impact of the research to the target audience and beyond the specific field of study (does the research have the potential to stimulate additional research to be translated into products, services, policies, educational material, practice documents).

 The evaluation committee meets annually and reviews all applications received up to and including the application date.
 The application deadline is as follows:

 Conditions of funding

 All conditions specified in CIHR General Grants and Awards Policies shall apply to applications funded through this Request for Applications.
 Conditions cover areas such as Applicant and Institutional Responsibilities, Ethics, Official language policy, Access to Information and Privacy Acts, and Acknowledgement of CIHR Support.
 Successful applicants will be informed of any special financial conditions prior to the release of funds or when they receive CIHR's Authorization for Funding (AFF) document.

 Access to Information Act and Privacy Act, and the Personal Information Protection and Electronic Documents Act (PIPEDA)

 All personal information collected by CIHR about applicants is used to review applications, to recruit reviewers, to administer and monitor grants and awards, to compile statistics, and to promote and support health research in Canada.
-Consistent with these purposes, applicants should also expect that information collected by CIHR may be shared as described in CIHR's Policy on Conflict of Interest and Confidentiality in the context of Merit, Relevance and Peer Review (CCIP).
+Consistent with these purposes, applicants should also expect that information collected by CIHR may be shared as described in the Conflict of Interest and Confidentiality Policy of the Federal Research Funding Organizations.